-6.6 Restrictions on use of mobile phones
+6.8 Restrictions on use of mobile phones

 Mobile phones must be set to vibrate or silent on entry to the club.
-The use of mobile phones for any purpose is not allowed on the bowls carpet or surrounding walkways.
+The use of mobile phones for any purpose is not allowed on the bowls carpet.
 If necessary mobile phones may be used in the lounge area.

-6.7 Smoking Restrictions
+6.9 Smoking Restrictions